quantum-tinkerer/MeanFi/docs/source/hubbard_1d.md

 h_int = {(0,): U * np.kron(np.ones((2, 2)), np.eye(2)),}
 ```

-In order to find a meanfield solution, we combine the non interacting Hamiltonian with the interaction Hamiltonian and the relevant filling into a `Model` object.
-We then generate a starting guess for the meanfield solution and solve the model using the `solver` function.
-It is important to note that the guess will influence the possible solutions which the `solver` can find in the meanfield procedure.
+In order to find a mean-field solution, we combine the non interacting Hamiltonian with the interaction Hamiltonian and the relevant filling into a `Model` object.
+We then generate a starting guess for the mean-field solution and solve the model using the `solver` function.
+It is important to note that the guess will influence the possible solutions which the `solver` can find in the mean-field procedure.
 The `generate_guess` function generates a random Hermitian tight-binding dictionary, with the keys provided as hopping vectors and the values of the size as specified.

 ```{code-cell} ipython3
 filling = 2